hassancpu/LVI-Detection/README.md

   - False positives: ~8 per slide

 These results demonstrate the potential of deep learning to improve accuracy, consistency, and efficiency in LVI assessment.

+a name="data"></a>
+## 📂 Data

+- Slides: H&E-stained breast cancer whole-slide images.
+- Annotations: LVI foci annotated by two expert pathologists.
+- Consensus: Disagreements resolved by a third pathologist.

+⚠️ Due to privacy and data-sharing restrictions, the dataset is not publicly available.
+Please contact the authors for access or use your own annotated WSIs following the same format.

 ## Framework